lassemand/nodes/README.md

 child nodes once a get operation is performed, the total cost is \BigTheta(|childNodes|) by using dynamic programming to update the height for all children.
 The common ancestor is found by getting the height up until the root.

+Even though the current requirements only support updating of data, it is trivial adding a new node.
+If a new node is added it only points to one parent, and no other nodes is children of the recently added node.
+Because the current model is made of big integers, the previous rows does not even have to be updated.

 #### Benchmarks

 The slowest updates is performed on a chain where each node is having on unique child.
 Using such structure with size 20000 the cpu time one